Bustan Shoshan, Matsliah – Visitor Guide – Exotic Fruit Experience

 Opening Hours

 You can visit Bustan Shoshan only as a part of a tour.
-To join a tour, you must call or email (see Contact Information below) about a week in advance.
+Call or email (see Contact Information below) about a week in advance to join a tour.

 And the tours are held in: